by Dr. Pooneh Ramezani, DDS

 Triclosan is just one of the many toxic toothpaste ingredients including SLS and parabens that get through water treatment plants and into our freshwater rivers and lakes along with the treated wastewater.

-By using all-natural, organic personal care products you can help keep our water supply free from toxic chemicals.
-So celebrate Earth Day by making the switch to natural toothpaste and mouthwash!
+By using personal care products with organic and natural ingredients you can help keep our water supply free from toxic chemicals.
+So celebrate Earth Day by making the switch to our toothpaste and mouthwash!

 join the brite club!